 Uses

-Now you have a delicious velouté, but what are you going to do with it?
+Now you have a delicious velouté, but what will you do with it?
 What was the point?

 Derivatives